Calming an excitable or fizzy horse with herbal remedies

 What makes a horse excitable?

-Excitable behaviour in a horse or pony has a number of causes:
+Excitable or nervous behaviour in a horse or pony has a number of causes:

 Herbal remedies should never be used as a replacement for proper exercise, feeding, schooling, training, experience or discipline for a horse.